 Fresh, clean water, 24/7

-Ensure rabbits have constant access to fresh clean water.
+Ensure your rabbits have constant access to fresh, clean water.

-- Provide water the way they are used to (e.g. heavy ceramic bowl/drip-feed bottle).
-Rabbits prefer water bowls.
+- Provide water the way they're used to - e.g. in a heavy ceramic bowl or a drip-feed bottle.
+Rabbits prefer water bowls

 Hay and grass daily

-Rabbits need at least one bundle of good quality hay that's as big as they are every day!
+Rabbits need at least one bundle of good quality hay everyday, and it should be as big as they are!

-- Good quality, fresh hay should be available at all times and, ideally, rabbits should have access to growing grass for grazing, or kiln-dried grass.
+- Let them graze - ideally, rabbits should have access to growing grass for grazing, or kiln-dried grass

-- Don't feed lawnmower clippings; these can make your rabbits ill.
+- Don't feed lawnmower clippings, as these can make your rabbits ill

 Leafy greens daily

-- Feed a variety of greens daily, ideally 5-6 different types, such as cabbage/kale/broccoli/parsley/mint.
+- Feed a variety of greens daily - ideally 5-6 different types, such as cabbage, kale, broccoli, parsley and mint

-Feed your rabbits a small amount of good quality pellets/nuggets daily.
+Feed your rabbits a small amount of good quality pellets or nuggets daily.

-- Measure 25g (an eggcup-full) of pellets per kg of your rabbit's body weight; for a medium-sized rabbit (2kg) feed a maximum of two full eggcups.
+- Give them the right amount - measure 25g (an eggcup-full) of pellets per kg of your rabbit's body weight.
+For example, for a medium-sized rabbit (2kg), feed a maximum of two full egg cups.

-Muesli-style foods aren't recommended for rabbits.
-See: muesli is unhealthy for rabbits and how to slowly transfer rabbits onto a healthier diet.
+- Muesli-style foods aren't recommended for rabbits - see why muesli is unhealthy for rabbits and learn how to slowly transfer your rabbits onto a healthier diet.

-- Note your rabbits' weights.
-Adjust their food to ensure they're not overweight or underweight.
+- Know their weight: adjust your rabbits' food to ensure they're not overweight or underweight.

-- Young/pregnant/nursing/ill rabbits have different needs.
+- Different rabbits, different needs: young, pregnant, nursing or ill rabbits have different needs.
 Ask your vet for advice on suitable diets.

-- If you're unsure about providing the best diet for your rabbits, talk to your vet.
+- Talk to your vet if you're unsure about providing the best diet for your rabbits.